quantalogic/quantalogic/README.md

 ## Why QuantaLogic?

 At [QuantaLogic](https://www.quantalogic.app), we spotted a black hole: amazing AI models from OpenAI, Anthropic, and DeepSeek weren’t fully lighting up real-world tasks.
 Our mission?
 Ignite that spark!
-We’re here to make generative AI a breeze for developers, businesses, and dreamers alike—turning ideas into action, one brilliant solution at a time.
+We’re here to make generative AI a breeze for developers, businesses, and dreamers alike—turning ideas into action, one brilliant solution at a time, whether through task-solving, structured workflows, or natural conversation.

 > "AI should be your co-pilot, not a puzzle.
 QuantaLogic makes it happen—fast, fun, and fearless!"